 Irritable Bowel Syndrome (IBS)

 Irritable bowel syndrome is another condition where probiotics are often used, mostly with mixed results.

-Probiotics may reduce gut permeability and improve the health of gut microbiota in people with IBS, potentially reducing abdominal pain, bloating, flatulence and diarrhea.
+Probiotics may reduce gut permeability.
+They can also improve the health of gut microbiota in people with IBS.
+Probiotiocs can help with reducing abdominal pain, bloating, flatulence and diarrhea.

 However, other studies have shown little to no improvements in overall IBS symptoms and quality of life.